Ser PFKNR en 2025

 Story Question

-What does it mean to exist as Puerto Rican today?
+What does it mean to live as a Puerto Rican in 2025?

 Narrative Structure